o-ran-sc/nonrtric-plt-dmaapadapter/docs/overview.rst

 typeSchema.json
 ===============
 This schema will by default be registerred for the type.
 The following properties are defined:

+* kafkaOutputTopic, optional parameter which enables that the Information Job will output the data to a Kafka topic instead of a direct call to one data consumer.
+The output of a job can be directed to HTTP or to Kafka regardless if the input is retrieved from DMaaP or from Kafka.

 * filterType, selects the type of filtering that will be done.
 This can be one of: "regexp", "json-path", "jslt".